 Yacht rental costs that are NOT included in yacht charter base fee

-APA (Advance Provisioning Allowance): the main variable costs of your yacht charter
+APA: the main variable cost of your yacht charter (add 20%-40% to your base fee)

 The charter fee usually covers the cost of renting the yacht and the crew’s salary.
 But you still need to pay for fuel, provisions, and other extras for your trip.